PAGE-4D: Disentangled pose and geometry estimation for vggt-4d perception: Introduction

 Motivated by these challenges, we present \textbf{\ourmethod}, a unified and efficient feed-forward model that enables the inference of key 3D attributes in dynamic scenes as shown in Fig.\ref{fig:teaser}.
 To address the limited availability of labeled dynamic data, we build on the pretrained 3D foundation model VGGT~\citep{wang2025vggt} and adapt it to dynamic scenarios through targeted fine-tuning.
 While VGGT demonstrates strong performance in static scene understanding, its accuracy drops significantly when applied to dynamic environments involving people, vehicles, or deformable objects.
 This limitation stems from a fundamental tension: motion provides valuable cues for geometry estimation in dynamic scenarios, yet simultaneously introduces noise that corrupts camera pose estimation by violating the static epipolar constraint, as shown in Fig.~\ref{fig:motivation}~(a).
 In other words, the very signals that enable reconstructing dynamic objects are also those that hinder reliable pose recovery~\citep{chen2025easi3r,zhang2025monst3r,zhang2022structure}.

 This insight motivates our central idea: rather than viewing dynamics as uniformly harmful or helpful, we disentangle their effects across tasks.
 We introduce a dynamics-aware aggregator that first predicts a mask to identify dynamic regions, and then applies it via a cross-attention mechanism—filtering dynamic content for camera pose tokens while emphasizing it for geometry tokens.
 Together with targeted fine-tuning of layers most sensitive to dynamics, this design allows us to harness motion where it benefits geometry grounding, while suppressing its negative impact on pose estimation.
 With this design, our method achieves accurate pose and geometry estimation for both static and dynamic content in challenging dynamic scenarios, as illustrated in Fig.~\ref{fig:teaser}.
 Through extensive experiments, \ourmethod\ establishes new state-of-the-art performance across multiple benchmarks and tasks.
 For instance, on the Sintel benchmark, it reduces the camera pose estimation ATE from 0.214 (VGGT) to 0.143 and improves the scale-aligned video depth Abs Rel from 0.484 to 0.357.
 Notably, thanks to its plug-in design, \ourmethod{} adds only a negligible overhead in both runtime and storage compared to VGGT.
+This work makes the following key contributions: \begin{itemize} \item We propose \ourmethod, a dynamic-aware extension of VGGT for 4D scene understanding, which achieves state-of-the-art results on dynamic geometry perception benchmarks. \item We design a dynamics-aware aggregator that combines (i) a mask prediction module for identifying dynamic regions and (ii) a global attention mechanism that selectively leverages or suppresses dynamic information across tasks. \item We provide an in-depth analysis of VGGT under dynamic conditions and introduce a targeted fine-tuning strategy that adapts only the layers most sensitive to dynamics, enabling efficient transfer by updating only a limited subset of parameters.

+\item Finally, we provide both inference-time and training-only masking variants with comparable performance.
+The latter removes the dynamic mask during inference and therefore preserves the VGGT architecture.
+This shows that dynamic masking can serve as an effective training-time regularizer for pose–geometry disentanglement without introducing additional inference-time overhead. \end{itemize}